spark-engine-opensource-projects/fullstack-nextjs-app-generator/README.md

       vercel --prod
       ```

-    After deployment, make sure to update the `NGROK_DEPLOYER_URL` in your vercel configuration with the URL provided by ngrok (as described in the [Important Notes](#important-notes) section below).
+    After deployment, ensure you update the `NGROK_DEPLOYER_URL` in your Vercel configuration with the URL provided by ngrok (as described in the [Important Notes](#important-notes) section below).

 4. **Set Up Environment Variables:**

-    Go to your created project in vercel and configure the following environment variables:
+    Navigate to your created project in Vercel and configure the following environment variables:

     ```bash
     SPARK_API_KEY=your-spark-api-key